 Sixteen minutes passed before she texted, canceling.
-Or would’ve, if cell phones had been invented yet.
+But cell phones hadn’t been invented yet.

-Ghosted, he waited another hour, gave his blues to a bobbysoxer, and slumped home.
+Ghosted, he waited another hour, gave his blues to a bobbysoxer, and slowly slumped home.

 Raised in Chicago and residing in Nashville, with a B.A. from DePaul University and M.Ed. from Belmont University, Doug Hoekstra is a working wordsmith whose short stories, essays, and poems have appeared in numerous literary journals through the U.S. Hoekstra has two book-length collections to his name: The Tenth Inning (2015) and Bothering the Coffee Drinkers (2007 – winner of an Independent Publisher Award Bronze Medal for Fiction).
 He lives in the Music City with his son Jude.

 Hoekstra is also a singer-songwriter troubadour who has released eight “critically acclaimed” albums of original material on labels on both sides of the pond, touring throughout the U.S. and Europe, performing at bookstores, coffeehouses, clubs, libraries, pubs, festivals, radio stations, and castles; solo and with combos in tow.
 Highlights included Nashville Music Award and Independent Music Award nominations, lots of Top 10 lists, and many groovy times.
 As the pundits used to say, “a lot of people write songs, Hoekstra writes five-minute worlds” (Wired Magazine).
 See more at doughoekstra.wordpress.com.